-21 Sep Best Practices in Using Psychometrics for Learning and Development
+21 Sep Best Practices in Using Psychometrics for L&D

 Companies may consider establishing a psychometrics policy to institutionalise the practice in the organisation.
 This will keep leaders accountable when investing in assessment tools and providing developmental guidance and programmes fit for the needs of improving employees’ performance.